mit-cml/appinventor-sources/docs/components/social/twitter.md

 ### DirectMessagesReceived

-<div block-type = "component_event" component-selector = "Twitter" event-selector = "DirectMessagesReceived" event-params = "messages" id = "twitter-directmessagesreceived"></div>
+<div block-type = "component_event" component-selector = "Twitter" event-selector = "DirectMessagesReceived" id = "twitter-directmessagesreceived"></div>

 This event is raised when the recent messages requested through `RequestDirectMessages` have been retrieved.
 A list of the messages can then be found in the `messages` parameter or the `Messages` property.